 Under what circumstances may the Federal Reserve conduct agency MBS dollar rolls?

-Based on the directive from the FOMC, the Desk may conduct dollar rolls in order to facilitate settlement associated with its unsettled agency MBS purchases.
+Based on the directive from the FOMC, the Desk may conduct dollar rolls in order to facilitate settlement associated with the Federal Reserve’s agency MBS transactions.
 Selling dollar rolls effectively postpones the settlement of outstanding forward purchase commitments, while buying dollar rolls effectively brings settlement forward.
 Dollar rolls would typically be conducted only if implied financing rates on agency MBS are notably below or above the general level of short-term interest rates, as such conditions may signal a shortage or abundance of supply, respectively, available for settlement.
-The Desk may conduct dollar rolls throughout the month, but at least two business days before TBA settlement dates.
+The Desk may conduct dollar rolls throughout the month, but no later than the morning of two business days before TBA settlement dates—also known as ‘Notification Day’.
 The amount of dollar rolls conducted may vary throughout the month depending on movements in implied financing rates.

 Under what circumstances may the Federal Reserve conduct agency MBS coupon swaps?

-Based on the directive from the FOMC, the Desk may conduct coupon swaps in order to facilitate settlement associated with its unsettled agency MBS purchases.
+Based on the directive from the FOMC, the Desk may conduct coupon swaps in order to facilitate settlement associated with the Federal Reserve’s agency MBS transactions.
 However, the Desk does not anticipate conducting such transactions unless market conditions suggest that purchases are unlikely to be settled for quite some time, as suggested by dollar-roll implied financing rates that are persistently below the general level of short-term interest rates, prolonged fails, or other market functioning indicators.

 Would agency MBS dollar roll or coupon swap transactions reduce the amount of total outright agency MBS purchases?